 The railroad industry provides a huge cancer risk for workers.
 That includes lung cancer, which can occur even in people who do not smoke.
 Silica exposure is one of the primary culprits of this.
+If you developed cancer as a non-smoker due to silica exposure, please do not hesitate to speak with Doran & Murphy today.

 What are the health hazards of Silica?